 Manhattan is incredible.
 No doubt.
 But New York has five boroughs.
 Manhattan.
 Brooklyn.
 Queens.
 The Bronx.
 And Staten Island.

 So don’t limit your stay to Manhattan when going to New York alone for the first time.
 For that matter, don’t limit your stay to Manhattan and DUMBO in Brooklyn.
 Yes, I know the view of the Williamsburg Bridge is amazing, but breaking away from the tourist crowds is valuable.
 You want to see “real” New York, right?

 Go deeper into Brooklyn and Queens, and make special discoveries that you can share with friends and family or even by yourself.
+For example, one of my favorite neighborhoods is Astoria located in Queens.
 You’ll thank yourself for the effort.

 8. Sleep in on Sundays